 The battle command services within the MGV provide the warfighter with numerous planning tools to determine the proper course of action.
 Destroying the threat using the Non-Line-of-Sight-Cannon (NLOS-C) fire is a course of action, so the order is transmitted to take out the threat using an NLOS-C. The order to fire the NLOS-C is transferred over the ITRS and WIN-T to an NLOS-C vehicle, which then fires on the target.
 The commander then directs a Class IV Unmanned Air System over the target and employs the sensors onboard to make an assessment.
-The sensor video data is downlinked via a WIN-T waveform into a multitude of platforms (MGVs) where an assessment is made, and the images taken by the Class IV are appended to and distributed across the brigade COP.
+The sensor video data is downlinked via a WIN-T waveform into a multitude of platforms (MGVs) where an assessment is made, to the FCS Network: